guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 I don't see this.
 I use the view where I can see monday-sunday.
 The time is visible left to the column of monday.
 This means it is hard to see the exact time on entries which are at the end of the week:
 ![image](https://user-images.githubusercontent.com/414336/145540977-61985b0c-447e-47a7-befd-b64766233c52.png)

+## Calendar: Current day of the week easier to see

+If you look at one week in google calendar (via a desktop browser), the current day is highlighted via a big blue circle around the current day of the month.
+This is intuitive.
+MS-365 uses a blue line to highlight the current day.
+I prefer the solution of google, since it is more visual concise.

 ## Calendar: Accept invite, default is "send mail"

 In o365: If I accept an invite via the calendar, then o365 has the default to send an email.
 I don't want to send an email.
 This